Gabriela Martínez

 Gabriela Martinez (born August 2, 1999) is a Guatemalan racquetball player.
-Martinez is a former International Racquetball Federation (IRF) World Champion in Women's Singles, winning the title at the 2018 World Championships.
-Martinez has competed on the Guatemala National Team at international tournaments since 2012, including earning a silver medal in Women's Doubles (with Maria Renee Rodriguez) at the 2019 Pan American Games.
+Martinez is the current Pan American Games Champion in women's doubles (with Maria Renee Rodriguez).
+She is a former International Racquetball Federation (IRF) World Champion in the women's singles, winning the title at the 2018 World Championships.
+Martinez has competed on the Guatemala National Team at international tournaments since 2012, garnering many medals across her career.

 2009-2013 - Early years

 Martinez first competed at the International Racquetball Federation (IRF) Junior World Championships in 2009 in Santo Domingo, Dominican Republic, where she lost to Mary Zeng (USA), 10-15, 15-13, 11-3, in the semi-finals of Girls U10.
 But she won Girls U10 the next year in Los Angeles, when she defeated Mexican Monserrat Mejia, 15-1, 6-15, 11-2, in the final.

 Martinez represented Guatemala at the World Championships for the first time in 2012, when she was 13.
 She competed in Women's Doubles with Maria Renee Rodriguez, and lost in the Round of 16 to the South Korean team of Malhee Kwon and Mi Ok An, 10-15, 15-14, 11-7.
 But they defeated South Korea in Women's Team event Round of 16, 2 matches to 1, and then lost to Canada in quarterfinals, 2-0.

 Later in 2012, she won Girls U12 at the World Junior Championships in Los Angeles by defeating Bolivian Wanda Carvajal in the final, 15-13, 15-13, and Martinez also won Girls U16 Doubles with Rodriguez.

-Martinez and Rodriguez played Women's Doubles at the 2013 Pan American Championships in Cali, Colombia, losing in the Round of 16 to Colombians Cristina Amaya and Carline Gomez.
+Martinez and Rodriguez played Women's Doubles at the 2013 Pan American Championships in Cali, Colombia, losing in the round of 16 to Colombians Cristina Amaya and Carline Gomez.

-Martinez won Girls U14 Singles at the 2013 Junior World Championships in Sucre, Bolivia, defeating Mexican Erin Rivera in the final, 15-9, 15-8.
+Martinez won girls' U14 singles at the 2013 Junior World Championships in Sucre, Bolivia, defeating Mexican Erin Rivera in the final, 15-9, 15-8.
 In Sucre, she was also 3rd in U18 Girls Doubles with Rodriguez.